ACTS Transition Group Requests

 Prayer Intention 9: To Be A collective church voice in Scotland

 Prayer Intention 11: To Support the staff of ACTS

 Prayer Intention 13: To Give thanks for the intercessory ministry of Christ

 Gladly recognising that the Christ who seeks unity for his people (John 17) prays on our behalf to Father, we invite you to join with us in offering grateful thanks to God who invites us, together, to engage in God's mission and who beckons us forward as his people.

 We especially value your prayers for these specific days:

-Wednesday and Thursday 12th and 13th September, when the members of ACTS meet, among themselves and thereafter with members of other churches in Scotland, to determine the way forward within the providence of God.
+Monday 18th November 2019, when the members of ACTS meet to determine the way forward within the providence of God.